mezvelns/pythonikursus/readme.txt

-Tere, need on minu ülesanded
+Need on minu  pythoni ülesanded